Rift131/EventTrackerProject/README.md

 * Create charts and graphs that show progress over time through each grade year
 * Allow for tracking of resources used to teach different subjects across each grade
 * USe the application as a centerpiece for a homeschool forum

+After careful consideration of all the desired functionality with my wife has been made, work will begin on a separate branch while retaining the original work.

 ## A Few Screen Shots Taken During The Backend Creation Journey